nola-a/okgit/README.md

 # How To Read this document

-This document wants to be a reference for best practices in the daily use of Git, despite the complexity of this tool it is worth mentioning that Git is a tool that track the changes in a repository (that is, a folder that contains files and a hidden folder named .git which contains all the needed metadata to achieve the tracking).
+This document wants to be a reference for best practices in the daily use of Git, despite the complexity of this tool it is worth mentioning that Git is a tool that tracks the changes in a repository (which is basically a directory containing a .git folder that has all the needed metadata to achieve file tracking).

-Some concepts are stressed by the author for one simple reason: the main goal of Git is tracking the changes and years of experience have shown that Git is very good at that.
-However, this is not for free, it requires some attentions by Individual Contributors (the engineers who commit changes, henceforth referred to as IC).
+Some concepts are stressed by the author for a simple reason: the main goal of Git is tracking the changes and years of experience have shown that Git is very good at that.
+However, this is not for free, it requires some attention by Individual Contributors (the engineers who commit changes, henceforth referred to as IC).

-The history of a Git repository shows all the contributions, and if ICs don’t follow some simple rules, it can easily turn into a mess, in fact losing the primary goal: tracking changes effectively.
+The history of a Git repository shows all the contributions and if ICs don’t follow some simple rules, it can easily turn into a mess, in fact losing the primary goal: tracking changes effectively.

-Moreover, having a good history allows for some tasks, like understanding what happened, learning how to implement something, and helping the reviewer when faced with Pull requests.
+Moreover, having a good history allows for some tasks, like understanding what happened, learning how to implement something and helping the reviewers with Pull Requests.

 Git, like other tools, was designed to allow several ICs to work together efficiently.

-This document is divided into items, each of which is designed to explain the pros and cons of each method.
+This document is divided into items, which are designed to explain the pros and cons of every method.

-Each item is presented with the usage of the command line tool and requires a basic knowledge of Git, furthermore, the reader is strongly invited to read [https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2) (especially the chapters 1.
+To get the best out of this guide a little knowledge of command line tools is needed (also Git) so the reader, who is not proficient with those is strongly invited to read [https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2) (especially the chapters 1.
 Getting Started, 2.
 Git Basics, and Git Branching).

-Items are arranged into three categories: basics, intermediate, and advanced, while the first two show safe practices and the last one shows how to rewrite the history, which can be safe on a branch that is not shared with other ICs but is forbidden when other ICs are working on the same branch.
+Three categories are presented: basic, intermediate and advanced, while the first two show safe practices the last one shows how to rewrite the history, which is forbidden when the branch is shared with other ICs but it can be safe when working alone (e. g. local branches).

-## Basics items
+## Basic items

 A very quick introduction to how a Git repo works: code contributions are grouped into commits, but what is a commit?
-It is just a patch https://en.wikipedia.org/wiki/Patch_(computing) and whose hash function (currently sha1sum but with ongoing discussions to upgrade it) is referred to as the commit ID.
-That is, the repo history can be seen as a series of commit IDs.
-Each of them describes the changes brought about by that specific commit.
+It is just a patch https://en.wikipedia.org/wiki/Patch_(computing) whose hash function (currently sha1sum but with ongoing discussions to upgrade it) is referred to as the commit ID.

+The history can be seen as a series of commit IDs, each of them brings changes to the source code: this structure is clear and safe to all its users and guarantees a strict policy against unwanted changes.

-A branch can be seen as a reference to a specific commit ID and therefore to all ancestor commits, and if a specific commit ID is important for some reason it can be tagged.
+A branch is a reference to a specific commit ID and therefore to all its ancestor commits.
+ICs are free to decide whether to tag or not a specific commit (usually for tracking the release version).
 ![Scheme](images/simplerepo.png)

 ### Item 1: what's happening: git status
-Git status is the most powerful and simple command that tells you what is happening in your repo.
-It does even more; in fact, it suggests what you can do, showing the commands you need.
-Let's look at some examples to see the most common scenarios:
+Git status is the most powerful and simple command that shows what is happening in the repo.
+But it does more than that; in fact, it suggests what you can do hinting any possible command.
+Let's look at the examples below to see the most common scenarios:

 #### Nothing to do
 ```bash